 brass, alloy of copper and zinc, of historical and enduring importance because of its hardness and workability.

 What is brass?
-This metal, like copper, is a non-ferrous red metal.
-However, unlike a pure metal, it is undoubtedly a metallic alloy consisting mainly of copper and zinc.
-Other metals such as lead, tin, iron, aluminum, plastic, and manganese are also added to record more unique combination characteristics.
+Like copper, brass is the best colored red metal.
+However, unlike pure iron rods, it is a metallic material consisting primarily of copper in addition to zinc.
+Other metals such as lead, metal, iron, aluminium, silicon and manganese are added at the same time to create more unique combined properties.

-Brass is primarily an alloy consisting of zinc plated with copper.
-Brass may contain varying amounts of zinc or other added elements.
-These different blends create a wide range of properties and color variations in the composition.
-The increased content of zinc gives this material increased strength and ductility.
+Brass is basically an alloy of copper with zinc added.
+Brass may have varying amounts of zinc oxide or other added elements.
+Differences in all blends result in a wide range of properties and color variations.
+An increased amount of zinc gives the material, I would say, increased strength, as well as ductility.